-A paraplegic marine dispatched to the moon Pandora on a unique mission becomes torn between following his orders and protecting the world he feels is his home.
+A paraplegic Marine dispatched to the moon Pandora on a unique mission becomes torn between following his orders and protecting the world he feels is his home.

 On the lush alien world of Pandora live the Na'vi, beings who appear primitive but are highly evolved.
 Because the planet's environment is poisonous, human/Na'vi hybrids, called Avatars, must link to human minds to allow for free movement on Pandora.
 Jake Sully, a paralyzed former Marine, becomes mobile again through one such Avatar and falls in love with a Na'vi woman.
 As a bond with her grows, he is drawn into a battle for the survival of her world.

 Now being transported from the spaceship to Pandora via a shuttle, Jake is one of many soldiers and civilian personnel about to touch down on Pandora, some 4.3 light years from Earth.
 We catch views of the base and its construction and immense mining machines digging up the soil in a large quarry as Jake ponders his new role.
 The passengers are all instructed to wear a full-face breathing mask since the atmosphere of the planet will not support human life; 20 seconds of exposure to the poisonous atmosphere of the planet causes unconsciousness, with death occurring about four minutes later.
 While the other passengers disembark and take their first steps onto the base, called "Hell's Gate," which is surrounded by a huge perimeter fence.
 Jake follows them in his wheelchair, earning the moniker "Meals on Wheels" from a few haughty Marines.
-He acknowledges through voice-over that he lost the use of his legs during one of his tours of duty on Earth, and while a spine can be fixed, that "takes money," which is tough to come by in the present economy.
+He acknowledges through voice-over that he lost the use of his legs during one of his tours of duty on Earth, and while a spinal injury like his can be fixed it "takes money," which is tough to come by in the present economy.

 Jake goes immediately to a military briefing where Colonel Miles Quaritch (Stephen Lang) is addressing the assembled soldiers and a few civilians who have come along.
 He reminds them they're "not in Kansas any more," and he tells them about Pandora's indigenous population, the Na'vi.
 Quaritch, sporting a heavy set of scars on the side of his head, says they are "hard to kill" and practically everything "out there" will try to kill you.
 And, while it's his job to keep his people alive, he says he will not succeed in this task -- "not with all of you."
 If they wish to survive, he continues, they will have to follow "Pandora rules."

 Jake goes to a science lab where he meets biologist Norm Spellman (Joel David Moore) and Dr. Max Patel (Dileep Rao), two members of the Avatar Program.
 As Jake gets his first look at his own avatar, we learn about the program itself: humans are unable to breathe Pandora's air, but the Avatar Program enables a human to link with their own avatar, a genetically-bred human-Na'vi hybrid, and function as if they were a Na'vi native.
 In his avatar body, Jake will be able to walk again and breathe the atmosphere.
+The avatars look very much like their human "drivers".
+When Norm tells Jake his avatar looks like him, Jake profoundly says it looks like his dead brother.

 Back in the lab next morning, Jake and Norm are linked to their avatars for the first time.
 Jake, in his avatar, wakes up in a different room with other avatars and staff.
 Within a few moments, Jake is making his handlers nervous because, overjoyed with his ability to move his legs again, he is moving too quickly and trying to walk, the first time he has been able to do so since becoming a paraplegic.
 The human lab workers cannot stop him; a Na'vi is over 10 feet tall, sometimes closer to 12 feet, and far stronger than humans.
 When his long tail knocks over instruments, a staff member tells him to stop and lie down again.
 Jake ignores him and bursts out of the room and into the daylight.
 He finds himself in a recreation area where other avatars are playing sports and staff, in their protective gear, are performing various duties.
 Jake meets Grace's avatar, who, better-tempered than human Grace, accompanies Jake to the barracks where he is eventually encouraged to rest.
 Before he lies down to sleep, Jake inspects his neural queue, a long appendage that looks like a braid of hair.
 At the end of his queue is a cluster of hidden tendrils.
 When the avatar sleeps, the link is broken and Jake himself awakens.